bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 Greetings, dear reader!

+Cloud infrastructure is a major trend today, and Amazon Web Services (AWS) is one of the most popular cloud service providers.
-Here we are starting a series of articles dedicated to demonstrate how to get your applications working on the internet.

-Today, we will make a simple hello world application in Java using Spring Boot, manually create and configure an EC2 Linux machine in AWS, and deploy our application to it.
+In this series of articles, I’ll walk you through how to get your applications up and running on the internet using AWS.
+Today, we’ll start by building a simple “Hello World” application in Java using Spring Boot.
+We’ll manually create and configure an EC2 Linux instance in AWS, and deploy our application to it.

-This article's focus is to show you environment configuration, the assumption is that you already have experience with Java.
-You will need to make sure you have java and maven installed on your local machine, and have an AWS account to proceed.
+This article focuses on environment configuration and deployment.
+It’s designed for developers who are already familiar with Java but want to learn how to make their applications accessible to the world.
+To follow along, you’ll need to have Java and Maven installed on your local machine, as well as an AWS account.

-Let's get started!
+Let’s get started!

 ## Create Spring Boot application

 ### Initialize application

-Our starting point is to create an empty application.
-Go to https://start.spring.io/, select project type as Maven, chose Spring Web in the dependency list, and hit generate button.
+To get started, we’ll create a simple Spring Boot project.
+Go to [Spring Initializer page](https://start.spring.io/), select **Maven** as project type, and chose **Spring Web** in the dependency list.
+Once you’re done, hit **Generate** button.
-This will download for you a Spring Boot project containing class `DemoApplication`, the starter class of your app.
+This will download for you a Spring Boot project containing a single class `DemoApplication`, which is the main entry point for your application.

 ### Add controller

-Now let's add a single controller class which will represent our API and simply return string `Hello world from Spring Boot!`.
-We wil call the new class `DemoController`.
-Let's see what the project structure and the controller look like.
+Next, let’s add a controller class that will define an API endpoint and return a simple message: "Hello World from Spring Boot!".
+We’ll name the new class `DemoController`.
+Here’s what the project structure and the controller should look like:

 ![Desktop View](/assets/2024-10-15/project_structure.png){: width="250" height="300" }